 If the bear clacks its teeth, sticks out its lips, huffs, woofs, or slaps the ground with its paws, it is warning you that you are too close and are making it nervous.
 Heed this warning and slowly back away.
 Do not drop to the ground and “play dead.”
 Do not run, shout, or make sudden movements: you don't want to startle the bear.
 Running may trigger a chase response in the bear and you can't outrun a bear.
 Bears in Yellowstone chase down elk calves all the time.
 You do not want to look like a slow elk calf.

-Often times, slowly putting distance between yourself and the bear will defuse the situation.
+Slowly putting distance between yourself and the bear may defuse the situation.
 Draw your bear spray from the holster, remove the safety tab, and prepare to use it if the bear charges.

 In most cases, climbing a tree is a poor decision.
 Bears can climb trees (especially if there is something up the tree that the bear wants).
 Running to a tree or frantically climbing a tree may provoke a bear to chase you.
 People have been pulled from trees before they can get high enough to get away.
 Also, when was the last time you climbed a tree?
 It's probably harder than you remember.